SitePen/dgrid/README.md

 <h2>Table</h2>
 This extends List to provide tabular display of data in columns.
 The component will provide a header for each column that corresponds to columns within the scrollable grid of data.
-The columns of the table are defined by using layout property.
-The layout property should have an array of each column definition objects.
+The columns of the table are defined by using columns property.
+The columns property should have an array of each column definition objects.
 The column definition object may have the following properties (all our optional):